-Several factors can cause volatility in our share price including: changes in revenues or earnings, changes in revenues or earnings estimates by the investment community and speculation about our financial condition or results of operations and changing investor sentiment towards the prospects of the industries we serve as a result of matters beyond our control such as capital investment or climate change.
+Several factors can cause volatility in our share price including: changes in revenues or earnings, changes in revenues or earnings estimates by the investment community, speculation about our financial condition or results of operations and changing investor sentiment towards the prospects of the industries we serve.
 General market conditions, the price of steel, crude oil, or natural gas, or Canadian, U.S. and international economic factors and events can also affect the price of our common shares.

-We may issue additional common shares in the future to fund our needs or those of other entities owned directly or indirectly by us, as authorized by the Board of Directors.
-We do not need shareholder approval to issue additional common shares, and shareholders do not have any pre-emptive rights related to share issues and the issuance of additional shares could be dilutive.
+We may issue additional common shares in the future to fund our needs as authorized by the Board of Directors.
+We do not need shareholder approval to issue additional common shares, and shareholders do not have any preemptive rights related to share issues.
+The issuance of additional shares could be dilutive.
 The issuance of additional shares may cause our share price to deteriorate.

-The cash flow available for the payment of dividends to shareholders is a function of our financial performance, debt covenants and obligations, working capital requirements, capital expenditure requirements, tax obligations, the impact of interest rates or foreign exchange rates, the growth of the general economy, the price of steel, crude oil or natural gas and number of common shares outstanding.
+The cash flow available for share buy backs and the payment of dividends to shareholders is a function of our financial performance, debt covenants and obligations, working capital requirements, capital expenditure requirements, tax obligations, the impact of interest rates or foreign exchange rates, the growth of the general economy, the price of steel, crude oil or natural gas and number of common shares outstanding.
 Dividends are reviewed quarterly by our Board of Directors and may be increased, reduced, or eliminated entirely depending on our operations and the performance of our assets.
 The market value of our common shares can deteriorate if we are unable to meet dividend expectations in the future and that deterioration may be material.
+Share buy backs involve a normal course issuer bid which is approved by our Board of Directors as required.